CS-SI/Orekit/src/site/markdown/architecture/tle.md

 It is considered to be closer to a propagation model than to an orbit representation and has been moved within the `org.orekit.propagation` package since 6.0.
-This move allowed the rich features from the global propagation framework (master/slave/ephemeris mode, events handling) to be used with TLE.
+This move allowed the rich features from the global propagation framework (multiple step handlers, events handling) to be used with TLE.